-I had my file backed up before writing this piece so I created this image just to show the imager‚ the basics of what I did with it was tell imager where my sdcard reader with my sdcard was and then press the read button to get imager to create a raw 32GB image file (It’s usually around 29.7GB once completed) and then let it go and listen to my music collection which bizarrely started with Zoe’s 1991 hit Sunshine On A Rainy Day and I am sure it was my youtube playlist trying be smart ass as it had been raining earlier in the day on the day I wrote this but hey its a great song.
+I had my file backed up before writing this piece so I created this image just to show the imager‚ the basics of what I did with it was tell imager where my SD card reader with my SD card was and then press the red button to get imager to create a raw 32GB image file (It’s usually around 29.7GB once completed)

-Anyway Zoe and my music choices aside it took a good 30 mins to backup my microsd card which is not too bad it probably could be quicker but for some reason my 32in 1 lexar pro 3.0 card reader has decided it does not want to work with windows anymore now Linux it of course loves it so thinking it May be a cable problem‚ but with my card backed up I now needed to move to my thinkpad.
+Anyway‚ Zoe and my music choices aside‚ it took a good 30 min to back up my MicroSD card which is not too bad it probably could be quicker‚ but for some reason my 32in 1 Lexar pro 3.0 card reader has decided it does not want to work with windows anymore now Linux it of course loves it so thinking it May be a cable problem‚ but with my card backed up I now needed to move to my ThinkPad.

 Shifting to my Thinkpad

-Now my thinkpad would be my ultimate workstation if only win3’ disk imager worked and it had a bigger HDD than it’s 256GB one because I could not get a 1TB drive to fit thanks to lenovo keeping the Bizarre small drive bay format which means 9.5mm thick hdd’s wont fit if its 9.0mm you can jam it in which is what happened with my x220i.
+Now my ThinkPad would be my ultimate workstation if only win3’ disk imager worked and it had a bigger HDD than its 256GB one because I could not get a 1TB drive to fit thanks to Lenovo keeping the Bizarre small drive bay format which means 9.5mm thick heads won’t fit if its 9.0mm you can jam it in which is what happened with my x220i.

 and after about 10 mins in Easeus Partition Manager I am ready to etch the new image to my sdcard….